-How do you handle a Counter-offer?
+How Do You Handle a Counter-offer?

-What is a counter-offer?
+What is a Counter-offer?

 If you haven’t come across one before, here’s a scenario to explain what counter-offers are.
 As you hand in your notice to let your employer know you are leaving the firm, they will put together a package to attract you to stay in your current role.
 This is usually incentivised by way of promotion or salary increase.
-You have your reasons for leaving, and you have put a lot of work into finding a new role at another firm.
+You have your reasons for leaving and you have put a lot of work into finding a new role at another firm.
 It sounds crazy that your employer waits until you say, “I’m off!” to show appreciation for what you do.
 But remember, once you are gone there will be a big hole in the team or department which will need filling.

-Don’t be flattered by counter-offers
+Don’t be Flattered by Counter-offers

 During periods of counter-offers, a firm may well go above and beyond showing their appreciation.
-But the danger is, if you accept the counter-offer and all the admiration, once the offer period has died down, you’ll likely find yourself back in the very same situation you were originally.
-Unhappy, undervalued, and although you might have your new pay rise, you may also be cast out on a limb for wanting to leave in the first place.
+But the danger is, if you accept the counter-offer and all the admiration, once the offer period has died down, you’ll likely find yourself back in the very same situation you were originally: unhappy and undervalued.
+Although you might have your new pay rise, you may also be cast out on a limb for wanting to leave in the first place.

 But the issues which affect you emotionally are much more deep-rooted and will rarely change even with a remuneration package increase.
 They might even be issues which you don’t feel comfortable sharing with your manager.
 It is a big step to pick up the phone and call a legal recruiter to discuss career options, but it is a weight off the mind to be able to discuss such career concerns with an impartial third party.

-Law firms can often spend anything from six to twelve months to find the right individual and have in some cases given up (Corporate roles from 2-4 PQE are a prime example of this).
+Law firms can often spend anything from six to twelve months to find the right individual and have in some cases given up (corporate roles from 2-4 PQE are a prime example of this).
 What is important to remember if you are faced with how to handle a counter-offer is to ask yourself, ‘Is this genuine?
 Or is this purely based on how detrimental a loss to the business my lack of services will be?’